sivakanth10/splunk/README.md

-This repo consists of Ansible playbooks to install splunk server and universal forwarder.
+This repo consists of Ansible playbooks to install splunk server

 Download the latest rpm files from splunk and place them in the files directory and update the vars in vars/main.yml.